westNeighbor/blender_music_visualizer/README.md

 # Be aware

+- When you change something, you nay need to change frame to see the effect
 - For the top Deco instancing part, when you choose `collection`, remember to check `Pick Instance` to separate all the objects in the collection.
 - Don't change the mesh name and the modifier name, but you can change the object name and the node group name.